B.A. in Interpretation

 Gallaudet University is the only university in the world that offers both an undergraduate and a graduate degree in ASL-English Interpretation, centered around the department's award-winning interactive interpretation laboratory.
 Gallaudet provides a unique opportunity for interpretation majors to live, study, and interact with Deaf people from the United States and around the world.

-The B.A. in Interpretation (BAI) program consists of a comprehensive, sequenced, and integrated series of courses and experiences that are intended to provide students with knowledge, fieldwork, techniques and interpreting skills in interactive interpreting in legal, education, medical, business, government and mental health settings.
+The B.A. in Interpretation (BAI) program consists of a comprehensive, sequenced, and integrated series of courses and experiences that are intended to provide students with knowledge, fieldwork, techniques and interpreting skills in interactive interpreting in education, medical, business and government settings.
 The interpreting internship varies from student to student.
 The BAI program mainly is in a four-year format and consists of 39 credits in the major, which includes coursework, fieldwork and field internship.
 Students take supporting courses in ASL and Deaf studies, biology, business, communication studies, linguistics and psychology, Part-time study is also available.
 To be accepted into the BA in Interpretation program you must complete an additional application.

 Graduates of the Interpretation Program apply academic, professional and world knowledge to the choices and decisions they make while interpreting.